Mindy Grossman

 Mindy Grossman (born September 8, 1957) is the former CEO of WW International (formerly Weight Watchers).
-The Financial Times listed her in the Top 50 Women In World Business in 2010 and 2011, and she has been ranked among Forbes 100 Most Powerful Women In The World for the years 2009, 2011, 2012, and 2013.
-In 2014 she was ranked 22 in Fortune's Top People in Business.
+Her earlier career included executive roles at Ralph Lauren Corporation and Nike, and she was also CEO of HSN from 2006 - 2017.
+She has been listed on Financial Times's list of the Top 50 Women In World Business, and was ranked among Forbes' 100 Most Powerful Women In The World, as well as in Fortune's Top People in Business.

-Grossman began her career in 1977 in the menswear industry.
-After 28 years in the apparel industry, including 9 highly successful years at Ralph Lauren Corporation and 6 equally successful years at Nike, she became the CEO of HSN in 2006.
-She aggressively reinvented and relaunched the brand, took HSN public in 2008, and oversaw its multi-billion-dollar retail portfolio and multimedia expansion.
-In July 2017 she left HSN to become the CEO of WW International.
-She stepped down from her role as CEO of WW after the first quarter of 2022.

 Early life and education

 Mindy Grossman was born September 8, 1957.
 Her adoptive parents were Donald and Elaine Waldman, a Jewish produce dealer and homemaker on Long Island, New York, who had married young but had been unable to have children.

 She attended Manhattanville College in Westchester County, New York, and transferred to George Washington University in Washington, D.C.
 She intended to go to law school after graduation.
 However, in her senior year at George Washington University, she broke off her engagement to her high-school boyfriend and dropped her plans to attend law school, and instead moved to New York City to go into the fashion industry.